 Yet the public purse is finite.

 And there is a seeming unwillingness and intended hostility to the idea of paying more tax.
 As a result governments must avert expenditure for other areas of service priority.
 The reality for each and every one of us is that we must do more with less.
 My sense is that this will continue.

-These ideas will be explored when professor Anne Tiernan and Annabel Crabb have a conversation after lunch.
+These ideas will be explored when Professor Anne Tiernan and Annabel Crabb have a conversation after lunch.
 They’ll consider this intersection between politics, citizens, and public purpose.
-I know it’ll be a stimulating conversation as I’ve heard each of them talk on this subject in different forums and it increasingly helps cement my views.

 As a result, all of us in public purpose are adapting to this scarcity in resources.
-Not only frontline government agencies, but importantly, in the purpose or the social sector, the tertiary sector, and private sector advisory organisations, and social enterprise resource by the private sector by philanthropists grow as well as governments grow in value and importance.
+Not only frontline government agencies, but importantly, in the purpose or the social sector, the tertiary sector, and private sector advisory organisations, and social enterprise resources by the private sector, by philanthropists grow as well as governments grow in value and importance.

 Thomas King our keynote today will give us deeper insight into this rapidly growing and impactful movement.